portapps/mremoteng-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with mRemoteNG, or any of its subsidiaries or its affiliates.
-The official mRemoteNG website can be found at https://mremoteng.org.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with mRemoteNG™, or any of its subsidiaries or its affiliates.

+The official mRemoteNG™ website can be found at https://mremoteng.org.

-The name mRemoteNG® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name mRemoteNG™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-mRemoteNG portable app made with 🚀 [Portapps](https://portapps.io).<br />
+mRemoteNG™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/mremoteng-portable/

 ## How can I help ?